-Sausage, peppers, potatoes, onions, eggs, herbs and tomatoes all cooked over live fire in a cast iron pan to make an amazing meal for a crowd.
+Sausage, peppers, potatoes, onions, eggs, herbs and tomatoes all cooked over live fire in a cast iron pan to make an amazing breakfast skillet.
 This is one of those guideline sort of recipes.
-Use whatever you you have on hand.
+Hence, use whatever you you have on hand.
 If you want to scramble the eggs, go for it.
+If you want to leave the onions out, so be it.
 All that being said, this is my go-to breakfast skillet recipe – Sausage and Egg Breakfast Skillet.
+That being said, I do have another version of this with some cheese!

-Breakfast skillets are all the rage these days, so I decided to dip my toes in the cast iron waters.
+Breakfast skillets are all the rage these days, thus I decided to dip my toes in those cast iron waters.
 The first time I tried this I used some beef chorizo and it was fantastic.
 Here is the first run of this recipe:

 When you see the final product of the one I shot for this recipe you won’t see much difference, from that pic above and the one I did with pork sausage here.
-Feel free to use either pork or beef sausage.
+Therefore, feel free to use either pork or beef sausage.

 Sausage and Egg Breakfast Skillet Ingredients: